nicholasabbasi/Mobius/README.md

 -The background is using the village music.
 I rejected the actual town music because I want is be softer.
 The sound effect for the explosion are one of those not really close the real bomb explosion in real life.
 I rejected that because I think that is not the mind set sound for game explosion.
 Therefore, I choose one of the lower tone explosion.
 The rock falling sound effect is a small rock fall to ground.

+# Game Events
+Upper level: Player has to get information from NPCs.
+	There are 3 must be done events:
+		1) Get the password for under ground puzzle.
+		2) Get a bomb to bomb open the tunnel blocker for excess to the mine.
+		3) Got an axe and chop a tree to stop skeleton attack under ground.
+Under Ground: Player has to sovle puzzle to reach the room with the Chalice to spawn a teleportor.
+	Puzzels:
+		1) Use the switch to operate the mine cart to destroy the blade trap.
+		2) Use the password from NPCs unpper ground to open correct locker doors to find the key to unlock a gate
+		3) Go in the final room to click on the Chalice to spawn the teleportor without being attacked by skeleton